-It is claimed that "oxo-degradable plastics negatively affect the quality and economic value of plastic recyclates."
-However, according to the recycling charity RECOUP1 "In cases where plastic products are particularly lightweight and contaminated with other materials, the energy and resources used in a recycling process may be more than those required for producing new plastics.
+...according to the recycling charity RECOUP "In cases where plastic products are particularly lightweight and contaminated with other materials, the energy and resources used in a recycling process may be more than those required for producing new plastics.
 In such cases recycling may not be the most environmentally sound option.